ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0006_Medical_Device_Reporting.md

 Next, the firm must investigate the report to determine its cause.

-Both the QS Regulation and MDR require investigation of complaints.

 During its investigation a firm may become aware of information that changes the initial report's conclusions.
 For example, the firm may find that its device was not involved in the death and could not have caused or contributed to the death.
 In these instances the firm would document the information that changes the association between its device and the death.
 No report would be required if the death or other facts turn out to be incorrect.
 But, if the firm becomes aware of the identity of the device/firm that was associated with the death, the firm is responsible for forwarding the information to the FDA.

 However, if the firm's investigation does not change the alleged association between the device and the death, the event must be submitted as an MDR report.